mcci-catena/mcci-catena-provision/README.md

 ### Notes

-1. You need to chose a directory for this script and supporting materials.
-If you use `git clone`, you'll specify the target directory; if you download the zip file from git, then you'll need to choose a place to unpack the files.
+1. You need to chose a directory for this script and supporting materials.If you use `git clone`, you'll specify the target directory; if you download the zip file from git, then you'll need to choose a place to unpack the files.

 2. Once the files are unpacked, you'll also need to get some additional files, in particular `helium-console-cli`.
 You can put this on your executable path, but the easiest thing is to put it in the same directory as the script.

 3. The first time you use the CLI, you will need to provide an API key.
 To create an account key, go to your [profile](https://console.helium.com/profile) on Helium Console.
 From the top right corner, click: `Account -> Profile`.
 From there, you may generate a key with a specific name and role.
 The key will only display once.
 The first time you run the provisioning script, it will prompt you for this key.
 It will save the key in a local file: `.helium-console-config.toml`.

 ### Using `mcci-catena-provision-helium.py`